ldicker6/music-info-retrieval/README.md

 - replace hand-crafted features with embeddings from a pretrained model
 - use a more robust evaluation set
-- deploy a small web UI instead of a pure CLI.
+-  deploy a small web interface with an interactive t-SNE song explorer and cluster visualization, backed by a cached fingerprint index for real-time recommendations.

 ## 7. Repository Structure
 ```bash